uyamazak/hc-pdf-server/README.md

 This application is dangerous because it can manipulate Chrome.

-It is recommended that you use this option to control access to it when you place it on a global network.
+So it is recommended that you use this option to control access to it when you place it on a global network.

 ```zsh
 docker run -it -p 8080:8080 \